Peiyang Song

 Motivated by the crucial cognitive phenomenon of A-not-B errors, we present the first systematic evaluation on the surprisingly vulnerable inhibitory control abilities of LLMs.
 We reveal that this weakness undermines LLMs' trustworthy reasoning capabilities across diverse domains, and introduce various mitigations.

-Towards Large Language Models as Copilots for Theorem Proving in Lean
+Lean Copilot: Large Language Models as Copilots for Theorem Proving in Lean

 Peiyang Song, Kaiyu Yang, and Anima Anandkumar